Skip to main content

 Habitat

 Chickens are most commonly found growing on Oak trees, they just seem to love them.
 They can also be found growing on; Sweet Chestnut, Pine, Cherry, Willow and Yew, though much less frequently so.
-Next time you find yourself in the presence of these trees, it's worthwhile stopping for a few moments to have a good gander all the way around and up and down the tree: you may just be lucky and spot a broody chicken.
+Next time you find yourself in the presence of these trees, it's worthwhile stopping for a few moments to have a good gander all the way around and up and down the tree: you may just be lucky and spot an emerging chicken.
+They are most commonly found in Spring, Summer & Autumn.

 Identification